ggdl96/comic-store-next-app/README.md

 After search, comics that matched should be displayed at bottom.

+--

+Search for comics should be async, as we should wait for the results in order to render them.

 ## Installation

 In order to run this project, you will need node and npm.
 A convenient way is to install them via: [nvm](https://github.com/nvm-sh/nvm).